sc-ventures/cloudbreak-documentation/docs/cb-delete.md

 * If you deployed Cloudbreak in a new resource group: to delete Cloudbreak, delete the whole related resource group.

-* If you deployed Cloudbreak in an existing resource group: navigate to the group and delete only Cloubdreak-related resources such as the VM.
+* If you deployed Cloudbreak in an existing resource group: navigate to the group and delete only Cloudbreak related resources such as the VM.

 **Steps**